THE EDUCATIONAL FUND TO STOP GUN VIOLENCE MARKS NATIONAL PUBLIC HEALTH WEEK

-Washington, DC — April 6-12, 2020 marks National Public Health Week — an initiative of the American Public Health Association (APHA).
-This week provides a crucial opportunity to discuss a number of public health crises, including gun violence in all its forms.
+Washington, DC — April 1-7, 2019 marks National Public Health Week — an initiative of the American Public Health Association (APHA).
+This week provides a crucial opportunity to discuss the public health crisis of gun violence and the evidence-based solutions that can save lives.

-Educational Fund to Stop Gun Violence Senior Director of Public Health and Policy Adelyn Allchin issued the following statement:
+Educational Fund to Stop Gun Violence Director of Research Translation Vicka Chaplin issued the following statement:

-“In 2018, nearly 40,000 Americans died by gun violence; more than 24,000 of these individuals died by firearm suicide.
-We know we can prevent these deaths with evidence-based gun laws and interventions.
-From enacting extreme risk laws to disarming domestic abusers to engaging impacted communities to applying a multilevel approach to prevent firearm suicide, we are following the evidence and pursuing effective solutions to gun violence.
+“In 2017, nearly 40,000 Americans died from gun violence; nearly 24,000 of these individuals died by firearm suicide.
+We know these deaths are preventable.
+We know evidence-based gun laws and interventions work.
+From enacting extreme risk laws to disarming domestic abusers to engaging impacted communities to training healthcare providers on lethal means counseling for suicide prevention, we are following the research and pursuing effective solutions to gun violence.